sc-ventures/cloudbreak-documentation/docs/os-launch.md

 2. Create the `trusted` directory.
 3. Copy the certificate to the `trusted` directory.

-Cloudbreak will automatically pick up the certificate and import it into its truststore upon start.
+Cloudbreak will automatically pick up the certificate and import it into its trust store upon start.